Skip to main content

 How do virtual cards improve reconciliation?

 Virtual cards stack up well against other payment methods.
-Virtual card programs can be set up to allow for virtual cards to be issued automatically to suppliers to cover individual purchases, which also prevents the need to bulk reconcile multiple purchases to a single invoice, as opposed to using a shared credit card.
+Programs can be set up to allow for virtual cards to be issued automatically to suppliers to cover individual purchases, which also prevents the need to bulk reconcile multiple purchases to a single invoice, as opposed to using a shared credit card.

 Virtual card purchases are also more transparent.
 For example, with WEX, there are built-in APIs that allow for real-time notification so you’ll know immediately when purchases are made.
 In the auto warranty example, you could tell the driver that the tow truck is on its way as soon as you receive the notification of payment being accepted.
 That’s an experience you won’t have with checks and other traditional forms of payment.